-Drug companies forge partnerships with top schoolsJanuary 10th, 2013 by Alan Scher Zagier in Medications /
+Drug companies forge partnerships with top schoolsJanuary 10, 2013 by Alan Scher Zagier in Medicine & Health / Medications

 (AP)—Pharmaceutical companies that can no longer rely on lucrative patents to drive profits are increasingly teaming up with academia in search of the next big drug discovery.